Coherent Phonon Pairs and Rotational Symmetry Breaking of Charge Density Wave Order in the Kagome Superconductor CsV$_3$Sb$_5$

-However, if $C_6$ is broken by interlayer $\pi$ phase shift between the SD and ISD layer (Fig. \ref{fig1}e), the $E_{2g}$ modes in the $C_6$-symmetric LLL phase will split to give rise to a fully symmetric $A_g$ mode that can be detected in our TR-reflectivity measurements.
-The $A_{1g}$ modes in the LLL phase will also evolve into $A_g$ modes.
+Besides, if $C_6$ is broken by interlayer $\pi$ phase shift between the SD and ISD layer (Fig. \ref{fig1}e), $E_{2g}$ modes in the $C_6$-symmetric LLL phase will split to give rise to a fully symmetric $A_g$ mode that can be detected in TR-reflectivity. $A_{1g}$ modes in LLL will also evolve into $A_g$ modes.
 We list the $A_g$ modes in this $C_6$-breaking SD + ISD state in Fig. \ref{fig6}c.
-In this $C_6$-breaking SD + ISD state, there exists close 1.3 THz and 3.1 THz $A_g$ pairs, along with $A_g$ modes near 1.8 THz that are split from $E_{2g}$ modes (e.g. the 1.75 and 1.80 THz $E_{2g}$ mode in SD + ISD without interlayer $\pi$ phase shift shown in Table \ref{table-1}), matching our measured phonon spectrum better than merely MLL or LLL.
-While there are more $A_g$ modes in calculation than observed, some modes could be missing in our observation, possibly due to their weaker modulations on the refractive index.
-Moreover, some calculated modes between 3.5 - 4 THz may be too close in frequency to be resolved individually in the measurements.
+In this phase, there also exists close 1.3 THz and 3.1 THz $A_g$ pairs, along with $A_g$ modes near 1.8 THz that are split from $E_{2g}$ modes, i.e. the 1.75 and 1.80 THz $E_{2g}$ mode in LLL (Table \ref{table-1}).
+However, this SD + ISD with interlayer $\pi$-phase shift phase may not be among the most energetically stable phases\cite{ratcliff2021coherent, tan2021charge, christensen2021theory}.
+Considering our pump fluence dependence data, recent time-resolved XRD results\cite{ning2024dynamical} and energy stability of these phases, the coexistence of MLL and LLL phase is more likely, but we can't fully rule out SD + ISD with interlayer $\pi$-phase shift.

-We also note a recent time-resolved X-ray diffraction measurement that demonstrated the coexistence of MLL and LLL CDW orders\cite{ning2024dynamical} which also breaks $C_6$.
-By comparing the combined phonon spectrum of these two CDW orders, we point out this coexistence configuration can also explain our experimentally detected phonon spectrum (Fig. \ref{fig6}c) by showing fully-symmetric phonon pairs near 1.3 and 3.1 THz and a fully-symmetric mode near 1.8 THz.
-In either case, the two close phonon pairs near 1.3 and 3.1 THz observed in our TR-reflectivity measurement strongly corroborate $C_6$-breaking in the CDW phase of CsV$_3$Sb$_5$ and the coexistence of SD and ISD patterns.
-Meanwhile, to explain our observed 1.84 THz mode, $C_6$-breaking is also required in these 2 $\times$ 2 $\times$ 2 CDW states to give rise to a fully symmetric $A_g$ mode near 1.8 THz by splitting corresponding $E_{2g}$ modes.
+In either case, our observed two close phonon pairs near 1.3 and 3.1 THz strongly corroborate C$_6$-breaking in the CDW phase of CsV$_3$Sb$_5$ and the coexistence of SD and ISD patterns.
+Meanwhile, to explain our observed 1.84 THz mode, $C_6$-breaking is also required to give rise to a fully symmetric $A_g$ mode near 1.8 THz by splitting the corresponding $E_{2g}$ mode.
 Thus, the persistence of two close modes near 1.3 THz and the 1.84 THz mode up to T$_{\text{CDW}}$ in our measurements marks the $C_6$ breaking happens simultaneously with the onset of CDW, contrary to the electronic nematicity revealed by NMR\cite{nie2022charge} and STM\cite{li2023unidirectional, zhao2021cascade} that only onset at temperatures far below T$_{\text{CDW}}$.